 One of the key figures behind the project is Graham Thornicroft, who combines his post as Professor of Community Psychiatry at IoPPN, King’s College London with his role as a Community Psychiatrist with the Lambeth Early Onset Team.

-He says: “Maudsley International works in a concrete, practical way with colleagues around the world who are in the mental health field.
+He says: “Maudsley International works in a concrete, practical way with colleagues around the world who work in the mental health field.
 For example, we offer visits to the Trust and the IoPPN either as part of colleagues’ initial or further training, or when they want to learn about specific problems in the provision of better services in their home country.”